Heart Rates Guide: Normal, Abnormal & When to Seek Help | Gleneagles Hospitals Malaysia

 Bradycardia refers to an unusually low resting heart rate, typically below 60 beats per minute in adults.

-Causes: Certain medications, heart disease, thyroid disorders, or inherent issues with the heart's electrical system.
+• Thyroid disorders, or inherent issues with the heart's electrical system

 Mild cases of bradycardia are generally well-tolerated and often symptom-free.
-In some instances, it may lead to fatigue, dizziness, or fainting.
+In some instances, it may lead to:

-Severe bradycardia can impede the heart’s effectiveness in pumping blood, necessitating medical interventions like a pacemaker, which helps regulate the heart’s rhythm and restore a normal heart rate.
+Severe bradycardia can impair the heart’s ability to pump blood, necessitating medical interventions such as a pacemaker, which helps regulate the heart’s rhythm and restore a normal heart rate.

 Too fast (Tachycardia)